Rhythm Nation 1814 (film): Cast

+Terry Bixler, T. C. Diamond, Renee KIng, Tina Landon, Jimmy Locust, Karen Owens, Art Andre Palmer, Jocelyn Peden, Tiffanie Poston, Charlie Schmidt, Leavelle Smith, Anthony Thomas, Lori Werner, and Terrance Yates appear as the Rhythm Nation Dancers.

 Music

-The Rhythm Nation 1814 film consists of the videos for "Miss You Much", "The Knowledge", and "Rhythm Nation", filmed simultaneously over a period of twenty days.
-The video premiered in full on September 16, 1989 on MTV to high ratings, and was aired several times the following week.
+The Rhythm Nation 1814 film consists of the videos for "Miss You Much", "The Knowledge", and "Rhythm Nation", filmed simultaneously over 20 days.
+"Black Cat" is also played in the background in one scene.
+The video premiered in full on September 16, 1989 on MTV to high ratings, and aired several times the following week.
 Producer Jimmy Jam said "The concept for the half-hour, long-form video was already in the works when we recorded the album.
 Janet's choreographer was here, so we knew what the steps were going to be for the songs, how the story would be treated, and how the video was going to look. [...]
 We actually tried to make the album sound a little like the black-and-white images in the video, rather than adapting the video to the album.
 A lot of the music was treated almost as soundtrack."

-While filming "The Knowledge", Jackson collapsed from exhaustion after filming for over 25 consecutive hours, explaining "That's the one area where I must be careful.
+While filming "The Knowledge", Jackson collapsed from exhaustion after filming for more than 25 consecutive hours, explaining "That's the one area where I must be careful.
 Sometimes I won't sleep, won't stop reviewing, won't stop searching for ways to improve the projects.
 The projects absorb me.
 When we were filming the long video, I actually collapsed."
-Describing the situation, journalist David Ritz, who attended the video's filming, commented "Looking at "The Knowledge", it appears that Janet's physical breakdown came at the emotional climax of the video.
+Journalist David Ritz, who attended the filming, commented "Looking at "The Knowledge", it appears that Janet's physical breakdown came at the emotional climax of the video.
 "Prejudice, no!" she cries, kicking and smashing windows with the anger of a soul possessed.
 "Ignorance, no!
 Bigotry, no!
 Illiteracy, no!" she bemoans, before falling onto the ledge of the roof, dangerously positioned on the edge, ominous clouds of change racing overhead."

 The black-and-white, military-inspired "Rhythm Nation" video was directed by Dominic Sena in August 1989.
 It was the finale in the Rhythm Nation 1814 film, following videos for "Miss You Much" and "The Knowledge", respectively.
 Known for its high-octane choreography in an abandoned factory, the video won an award for Best Choreography and was nominated for Best Dance Video at the MTV Video Music Awards, where Jackson also received the MTV Video Vanguard Award.
 "Rhythm Nation" ranked at thirty-seven on VH1's "Greatest 100 Videos" and forty-four on MTV's "100 Greatest Videos Ever Made".
 The video also stars a young Tyrin Turner.